Sweeping out sectional curvature: Comments and open problems

 \parbf{More questions.} Here is a possible generalization of Proposition~\ref{prop:S-m}:

 \begin{thm}{Question} Is it true that the two-hull of any open simply connected set $\Omega\subset\mathbb S^m$ which contains a closed geodesic is isometric to $\mathbb S^m$? \end{thm}

-The following question of D.~Burago and B.~Kleiner is open for long time.
+The following question of Burago and Kleiner has been open for a long time.
 It is not directly relevant to all above, but it was one of the initial motivations for our work.